Dahie/caramelize/README.md

 ### Use

-    $ caramelize create <directory>
+    $ caramelize create

-Creates a template configuration file.
+Creates a template configuration file "caramel.rb".
 This includes documentation on how to use the preset Wiki-connectors and how to write addition customized connectors.

     $ caramelize run

 Will execute a wiki migration based on a found configuration file.
 These are found in predefined paths.

     $ caramelize help

 Returns help information.

 	$ caramelize version

 Returns version and release information.

+### Options

+$ caramelize create --config my_caramel_configuration.rb

+Creates an example config with the given name.

+$ caramelize run --config my_caramel_configuration.rb

+Executes the given configuration.

 ## Contributing to caramelize